-activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-The minimum proportion of the investments used to meet the environmental and/or social characteristics promoted by the financial product is 51%.
+The minimum proportion of the investments used to meet the environmental and/or social characteristics promoted by the financial product is 67%.
+The minimum proportion of sustainable investments of the financial product is 30%.